Uchenna Kanu

-Uchenna Grace Kanu (born 20 June 1997) is a Nigerian professional footballer who plays as a forward for NWSL club Racing Louisville and the Nigeria women's national team.
+Uchenna Grace Kanu (born 20 June 1997) is a Nigerian professional footballer who plays as a forward for Liga Femenil club Cruz Azul and Nigeria national team.

 Career

 On 3 December 2021, Kanu was announced at Tigres UANL.
 In joining Tigres, she became the first African player to play in the Liga MX Femenil.

-On 2 February 2023, Kanu was announced at Racing Louisville on a two year contract with an option for the 2025 season.
+On 2 February 2023, Kanu was announced at Racing Louisville on a two-year contract with an option for an extra year.
 In exchange for Kanu, Racing Louisville used allocation money to pay a transfer free, and loaned Riley Parker to Tigres UANL.

 International career

 Kanu represented Nigeria at the 2014 FIFA U-17 Women's World Cup and the 2014 FIFA U-20 Women's World Cup.
 She made her senior debut on 8 April 2019 in a 1–2 friendly loss to Canada.

 On 24 May 2019, Kanu was called up to the Nigeria squad for the 2019 FIFA Women's World Cup.

 Kanu was called up to the Nigeria squad for the 2022 Women's Africa Cup of Nations.

 On 16 June 2023, she was included in the 23-player Nigerian squad for the FIFA Women's World Cup 2023.

 Kanu was called up to the Nigeria squad for the 2024 Summer Olympics.